Quantization of classical spectral curves via topological recursion: Introduction

 We finally apply this quantization procedure to two genus 1 classical spectral curves of respective degrees 2 and 3.
-In particular, we recover in the first case a two-parameter solution of Painlev\'e 2 equation.
+In particular, we recover in the first case a two-parameters solution of Painlev\'{e} $2$ equation and show how one can compute the coefficients of the quantum curve explicitly.